arascch/Task_tracker_fastapi/README.md

+# Task Tracker with FastAPI

-Best Project to Learn FastAPI \n
+Best Project to Learn FastAPI <br>
-Simple Task Tracker with FastAPI and Tailwind \n
+Simple Task Tracker with FastAPI and Tailwind<br>
-Enjoy The Moment
+Enjoy The Moment<br>